 You can find more detailed information in our Responsible Investment Policy (PDF).

-Members of Fidelity’s ESG team are involved in a wide number of external and collaborative governance-related bodies globally.
+Members of Fidelity’s are involved in a wide number of external and collaborative ESG-related bodies globally.

 Consideration of Environmental, Social and Governance (ESG) issues is an integral part of our investment decision-making process for all Fidelity funds.

 ESG analysis is carried out at analyst level within the equity, fixed income, real estate and multi-asset teams and our portfolio managers are also active in analysing the potential effects of these factors when making investment decisions.

 Our specialist ESG team, who sit within our global investment team, ensures Fidelity continues to be at the forefront of developing ESG trends and issues emerging globally.

 Fidelity’s internal analysis is complemented by extensive external research and ratings analysis.

 Fidelity has a Cluster Munitions and Anti-personnel Landmines (CM & APL) Exclusion List based on guidance from international conventions and supranational bodies.
 The CM & APL Exclusion list has been formulated using a third party ESG screening product with input from our internal research team.
 It includes those issuers who actually use, stockpile, manufacture and/or produce Cluster Munitions and Anti-Personnel Mines.